-107. Mallinckrodt was warned against using sales representatives to carry out its compliance functions.
+11 15.
+Mallinckrodt was warned against using sales representatives to carry out its complian ce fu nctions.

-In fact, documents demonstrate that

-Mallinckrodt cleared and fulfilled suspicious orders not because it had determined that they would not be diverted, but to keep the "momentum rolling" with a customer or allow the customer to secure favorable pricing.
+In fact, documents demonstrate that Mallinckrodt cleared and fulfilled suspicious orders not because it had determined that they would not be diverted, but to keep the "momentum rolling" with a customer or allow the customer to secure favorable pricing.

-108. In addition, Mallinckrodt's own consultants recognized that its suspicious order monitoring procedures were grossly inadequate.
-One consultant concluded in 2010 that Mallinckrodt's suspicious order monitoring procedures did not meet DEA standards and were in need of "immediate revision."
-That same year, a Mallinckrodt employee asked if the program was up and running and wrote, "I know that I should not submit [a suspicious order monitoring report] to DEA because it includes Distributors and such."
-And a year after that, Mallinckrodt's vice president of retail sales was not even aware of the suspicious order monitoring checklist process, although it had been purportedly been in place for two years.
+- 116. In addition, Mallinckrodt's own consultants recognized that its suspicious order monitoring procedures were grossly inadequate.
+One consultant concluded in 2010 that the business's suspicious order monitoring procedures did not meet DEA standards and needed "immediate revision."
+Notably, Mallinckrodt continued to regularly ship to customers who had been flagged for suspicious orders under its system. - 117.
+Also, in 2010, a Mallinckrodt employee asked if the suspicious order monitoring program was up and running and wrote, "I know that I should not submit [a suspicious order monitoring report] to DEA because it includes Distributors and such."
+And a year after that, Mallinckrodt's vice president of retail sales was not even aware of the suspicious order monitoring checklist process, although it had purportedly been in place for two years.
 Additionally, in 2010, in response to an unusually large order of oxycodone for a distributor that had gone through Mallinckrodt's system, Ginger Collier, senior director of marketing for specialty generics, replied to Karen Harper, "YIKES!
 I guess this is why you have a team pulled together to improve our process."